BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

     "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit" },
-  "new_location_accuracy": "Double - New accuracy of the OrgUnit", "new_opening_date": "Timestamp?",
+  "new_location_accuracy": "Double? - New accuracy of the OrgUnit", "new_opening_date": "Timestamp?",
   "new_closed_date": "Timestamp?",
   "new_reference_instances": [ "Array of form objects? - may be null or omitted, cannot be empty",